hyperfiddle/minitest/README.md

 # Acknowledgments

-Thank you to https://github.com/tristefigure for discovery and exploration of various ClojureScript compiler monkey patches that we considered.
+Thank you to https://github.com/tristefigure for discovery, first implementations, and especially the work on the ClojureScript compiler monkey patches.
 RCF was not easy to make.

 ![Scroll Of Truth meme saying "you do not really understand something until you can explain it as a passing test".](./doc/meme.png)